tdwg/dwc/docs/namespace/index.md

 ## 1. Introduction

-This document and the policies contained herein are modeled on the _Dublin Core Metadata Initiative Namespace Policy_ \[[DCMINAMESPACEPOLICY](http://dublincore.org/documents/2007/07/02/dcmi-namespace/)\].
+This document and the policies contained herein are modeled on the [Dublin Core Metadata Initiative Namespace Policy](http://dublincore.org/documents/2007/07/02/dcmi-namespace/).
 All terms in the Darwin Core must be identified with a unique Uniform Resource Identifier (URI).
 For convenience, the term URIs are grouped into collections known as _Darwin Core namespaces_.
-This document describes the policies associated with Darwin Core namespaces and how term URIs are allocated by the _Darwin Core Maintenance Group_ \[[DWC-TASK](http://www.tdwg.org/activities/darwincore/)\].
+This document describes the policies associated with Darwin Core namespaces and how term URIs are allocated by the [Darwin Core Maintenance Group](http://www.tdwg.org/activities/darwincore/).

 ### 1.1 Status of the content of this document